HeiningaVE/HeiningaVE.github.io/CV.md

 <details>
-  <summary>I Just Ran a Thousand Analyses: Benefits of Multiple Testing in Understanding Equivocal Evidence on Gene-Environment Interactions. </summary>
+  <summary>2.
+I Just Ran a Thousand Analyses: Benefits of Multiple Testing in Understanding Equivocal Evidence on Gene-Environment Interactions. </summary>

 To improve understanding of inconsistent findings, in particular in the field of psychiatric genetics, I transparently tested all possible analytic options and evaluated whether inconsistent evidence in a field is more likely due to methodological differences or chance capitalization.
 Methodological differences across studies were a likely reason for the inconsistent findings with regard to 5HTTLPR-Childhood adversity interaction on depression, but chance capitalization was at least equally plausible.
 The novel model multiverse approach is important to all fields of science that use statistics to test their hypotheses, because they all deal with variable and model selection.